Write a blog post, they said. It’s easy, they said.

 The key messages of your blog post should be the main benefits or value that your reader will gain from your post.
 You should try to come up with 2 or 3 value points if you can or if you only have one you should explain in detail what problem it solves for your reader.
 In this blog, the key messages are saving time and giving a structure to how to write a great blog post quickly.
-You can review what other people have written on your chosen subject, but do not to copy large chunks of their posts, as this is plagiarism.
+You can review what other people have written on your chosen subject but do not copy large chunks of their posts, as this is plagiarism.
 You can quote someone else directly but be sure to credit them appropriately.

 3. Write your conclusion or summary first

 Circle back to the main message and reiterate the benefit again in the conclusion.
-Don’t forget a clear call-to-action for your reader.
+Don’t forget a clear call to action for your reader.
 This might be a request for them to make a comment about something in your blog to encourage engagement with your audience.
 It might be offering a free no-obligation chat on how you can help them further or it might be asking them to visit your website to learn more information about your product or service.

 4. Structure the post – define your paragraphs

 Work out the structure of your post by outlining the paragraphs you want to cover, or in list type posts such as this one, what each point will be about.
 This helps you to keep on track and retain momentum once you start writing.
 Each paragraph needs only be 3-4 sentences.
 This helps to keep the structure tight and prevents you from waffling.
 It helps to signpost to the next paragraph if you aren’t using the list format.
 This means that the blog will flow more smoothly and the reader can anticipate what might come next.
-If you jump around and move backwards and forwards with your points you reader will get lost and you will lose credibility.
+If you jump around and move backward and forwards with your points, your reader will get lost and you will lose credibility.